renato-favarin/health_insurance_cross_sell_prediction/README.md

 # 2. Business assumptions

-The Marketing Manager stated that they are only able to offer adequate treatment in the sales campaign - including calls, invitations for conversations in person and special attention to clarify doubts - up to 40% of last year's health insurance policyholders.
+The Marketing Manager stated that they are only able to offer adequate treatment during sales campaign - including calls, invitations for conversations in person and special attention to clarify doubts - up to 40% of last year's health insurance policyholders.
-Therefore, the company then wants to obtain an ordered list of customers most likely to purchase vehicle insurance to maximize customer conversion.
+Therefore, the company wants to obtain an ordered list of customers most likely to purchase vehicle insurance to maximize customer conversion.

 # 3. Solution strategy